danpla/dpscreenocr/tools/docker_appimage_env/readme.txt

 If you need full control over the build process, use:

-  docker run --rm -it -v "$PWD:/workspace" dpscreenocr-env
+  docker run --rm -it -v "$PWD:/workspace" dpscreenocr-appimage-env

 The above command will drop you into the bash shell, with the current working directory mounted as the "/workspace" directory inside the